UPDATE [12/24/2017]: Commissions are now closed and I will no longer accept orders.*Click here to read the original post.

 As some may know, I have been an independent artist since 2002.
 This involves graphic design, illustration, photography, etc. Although some think my work is merely “making things pretty,” it involves a great deal of my time, travel, money, assistant fees, research, editing, experience, and resources.
 Yes, every single one of those.

-As a perfectionist, the amount of time, energy, sweat and tears spent on some projects didn’t mirror the professionalism I had expected from my clients.
+As a perfectionist, the amount of time, energy, sweat and tears spent on some projects didn’t mirror the professionalism I had expected from some of my clients.

 When you hire me, you are hiring someone who values high standards.